List of most successful American submarines in World War II: Total tonnage

 With 116,454 tons sunk, the USS Tang sank the most tonnage of shipping in World War II for the United States.
 Its tonnage was revised from the Joint Army–Navy Assessment Committee (JANAC) report, which initially credited Tang with fewer sinkings.
 (93,824 tons and 24 ships) In 1980, the relevant JANAC section was officially replaced and updated.
 The Tang sank more than 16,000 tons over the second highest submarine, the USS Flasher (100,231).
 All 23 other submarines sank between 99,901 (USS Rasher) and 59,800 (USS Archerfish) tons.
 Fourteen of the submarines were Gato-class, six were Balao-class, four were Tambor-class and one was Sargo-class.

 Ships sunk

-With 33 ships sunk, the USS Tang sank the most tonnage of shipping in World War II for the United States.
-Its tonnage was revised from the Joint Army–Navy Assessment Committee (JANAC) report, which initially credited Tang with fewer sinkings.
-(93,824 tons and 24 ships) In 1980, the relevant JANAC section was officially replaced and updated.
+With 33 ships sunk, the USS Tang sank the most ships in World War II for the United States.
+Its number of ships sunk was revised from the Joint Army–Navy Assessment Committee (JANAC) report, which initially credited Tang with fewer sinkings (24 ships).
+In 1980, the relevant JANAC section was officially replaced and updated.
 The Tautog sank the second most, with 26.
 The other submarines sank from 23 (Silversides) to 14 (Kingfish) ships.
 Seventeen ships were Gato-class, four were Balao-class and three were Tambor-class.